Four Steps to Secure your Study after Student Visa Extension Refusal in Australia

 Once you got a student visa extension refusal in Australia, you must know precisely why your visa application was refused.

 A student visa refusal can be made under various grounds so that you’d better check the exact reasons for your refusal diligently.

 Usually, you can find the reasons for the Australian Student Visa extension refusal decision in a letter sent by the Immigration.
 The letter gives you the reasons why your visa application was refused.
 There may be one reason, or maybe several reasons.
 Make sure you understand what the letter is saying so that if you choose to reapply, you can get it right.

 As rare as it is, you may find that the reasons for your student visa extension refusal are based on a misunderstanding, and you can get your visa granted once you clarify.

 Given the complex nature of the migration laws, we highly recommend that you first speak with a professional.
-You can contact Education ONE for we work hand-in-hand with ONEderland Consulting, a registered migration consultancy in Australia.
+You can contact Education ONE, we work hand-in-hand with ONE derland Consulting, a well known registered migration consultancy here in Australia.

 We have more than 10-years experience in handling complex cases such as student visa refusal or cancellation.

 We can assist you with your visa issues by explaining what options you may have, the potential benefits and down-sides of each alternative course of action, the estimated time and costs involved, and which option is likely to get you the ultimate outcome that you are hoping for.

 Don’t underestimate the complexity of student visa extension after refusal

 After your Australian student visa application is rejected, this increases the likelihood of your next application being rejected.